shanebersiek/iOSI-precourse-onboarding/README.md

 ### What's in here?

-- This is the repository that contains all your homeworks and labs!
+- This is the repository that contains all homeworks and labs!
 - Weekly directories contain two folders, one for labs and one for homework